-“You said more of them were coming — what if they arrive before I can solve this?
-They’d kill Roman on the spot.”
+“Of course I am.
+You said more Enforcers are coming.
+What if they arrive before we solve this?
+They’ll kill Roman on the spot.”

-“Because I didn’t think it made a difference.
-It’s still in our best interests if we solve this and get out of here as quickly as possible.
+“I didn’t think it made a difference.
+It’s still in our best interest if we solve this and get out as quickly as possible.
 But here, you can see for yourself.”
-Devikra reached into a pocket hidden in the folds of her skirt and pulling out a folded parchment.
-She handed it to Leandros.
+Devikra reached into a pocket hidden among the folds of her skirt and pulled out a folded parchment.

-“You brought the vision with you?”
+“You brought the sketch with you?”

 “I thought it might be useful.”

-Devikra smiled and patted his head fondly.
-“Now, no more fretting.
-Let’s go over what we have so far.
-We’re close, I can just tell.”
+“I know,” Devikra said.
+“Here, let’s go over what we have so far.
+We’re close; I can tell.”

 Devikra nodded for him to continue.

-“Ah,” Devikra repeated.
+“Ah,” Devikra repeated, smiling.

 Just then, Penelope appeared in the doorway.
 “There you are!” she said, entering the room with Lynn at her heels.
 “I was looking for you.
 Have you made any progress?”

-“I loved my husband, Lord Nochdvor, and I supported his dream,” Penelope said firmly.
-“I knew you’d suspect me if you knew, but I swear, I haven’t spoken with my family since well before the secession.
+“I loved my husband, Lord Nochdvor, and supported his dream,” Penelope said firmly.
+“I knew you’d suspect me if you knew, but I swear, I haven’t spoken with my family since before the secession.
 I chose to stand at Nikolas’ side, not theirs.”

-“Thank you,” Penelope said.
+“Thank you,” Penelope said sincerely.

 “You said you were looking for us?”
-Devikra asked.

-“Thank you, Lady Miskatos.
-You’ve been so generous through this and I thank you, but I have one more favor to ask.”
+“Thank you, Lady Miskatos,” Leandros said.
+“You’ve been generous through this process, but I have one more favor to ask.”